Isac-E-Perez/Alarm-Clock/README.md

 ### Results:

-First, I create created the alarm loop.
+First, I created the alarm loop.
 The loop will initially let the user know what the current time is.

 <img width="874" alt="Screen Shot 2021-09-24 at 4 43 00 PM" src="https://user-images.githubusercontent.com/89553126/134742813-6b845659-c3c8-48f1-a810-43a2f0c5056c.png">